Have you considered finding a family to adopt your grandchild?

 Once parental rights are removed, someone must adopt your grandchild, whether that be you or a family you have chosen.

-A) Make sure that you have your own social worker through an adoption agency.
+Firstly, make sure that you have your own social worker through an adoption agency.
 This is a relatively new choice for grandparents and you will need to source an agency that is willing to work with you.
 Do not panic during this process, you may need to be pushy, it is a viable option, but you may be the agency’s first case.
 It is imperative that you have your own social worker to advocate for you and your grandchild.
 The family you choose will also have a social worker.
 The family adopting is required (at least that is the case in California) to pay all expenses.

-When choosing the family that will be your grandchild’s new parents, keep in mind, that you will be interacting with this family as an extended family of your own.
+Secondly, when choosing the family that will be your grandchild’s new parents, keep in mind, that you will be interacting with this family as an extended family of your own.
 Work out ahead of time the details:

 What does your extended family need?